werdl/fibonacci/progression.md

 However, after a few Google searches and a little documentation reading, we had a solution.

 ## The Mathematical Method 2
 Using the same formula as before, but this time with the addition of a library called [`mpmath`](http://mpmath.org), which instead of using Python's backend, it utilises the [Python binding](https://github.com/aleaxit/gmpy) of [`GMP`](https://gmplib.org/), a GNU library for arbitrary precision maths.
+Since the Python round function didn't want to play ball, I just did a quick workaround with string manipulation.
 ```py
 import mpmath
 mpmath.mp.prec # precision